 Dr. Erin Rothwell

-Dr. Erin Rothwell currently serves as the Interim Vice President for Research, Associate Vice President for Research and Professor of Obstetrics and Gynecology in the School of Medicine.
+Dr. Erin Rothwell currently serves as the Vice President for Research, Associate Vice President for Research and Professor of Obstetrics and Gynecology in the School of Medicine.

 Education & Research